jamesmontemagno/MyStocks.Forms/README.md

 MyStocks.Forms
 ==============

-Xamarin.Forms example of querying stock quotes and using text to speech apis.
+Xamarin.Forms example of querying stock quotes, twitter, and using text to speech apis.

 ## Features